| Size | CCC | CCC โ | Volt drop | VD โ |

 |---|

 Selecting a cable involves two checks that must both pass.
-First, the cable must carry the design current without overheating โ its current-carrying capacity (CCC) must exceed the load.
-Second, the voltage lost along its length must stay within BS 7671 limits: 3% for lighting, 5% for power circuits.
-A cable that passes on current but fails on volt drop is undersized for the run; a cable that passes on volt drop but fails on current is a fire risk.
+The cable must carry the design current without overheating, and the voltage lost along its length must stay within BS 7671 limits.
+A cable that passes on current but fails on volt drop is undersized for the run; one that passes on volt drop but fails on current is a fire risk.